vele616/monorepo/packages/jobboard/website/content/jobs/senior-infrastructure-engineer-flightradar24-awQKf.md

 *   Modern office in the heart of beautiful downtown Stockholm, Sweden
 *   Being part of a diverse team with 15+ nationalities represented

-_Does this sound interesting but you want to know more?
-Just send us your questions via the button below.
-You can withdraw your interest at any time._